ikmb/exome-seq/docs/installation.md

 # Installation

+## At the IKMB

+If you are at the IKMB, you will not have to do anything to make this run, it is all pre-configured for our compute system(s).

 ## Site-specific config file

 This pipeline requires a site-specific configuration file to be able to talk to your local cluster or compute infrastructure.
 Nextflow supports a wide